Causes of the First Intifada: Increasing internal debates over the occupation within Israel

-According to Lev Luis Grinberg of the Ben-Gurion University of the Negev, following the 1982 Israeli invasion of Lebanon, there was "growing criticism within Israel's civil as well as military society regarding the use of the IDF not for defensive purposes but for offensive and aggressive purposes, mainly aiming to maintain the occupation and expand the settlements in the OT."
-Former Israeli Brigadier General Aryeh Shalev has argued that "internal dissent in Israel over policy in Lebanon and the government's seeming loss of its decisionmaking ability," as well as several high-profile security-related scandals during the 1980s (including the Bus 300 affair and the Izat Nafsu case), "undermined IDF deterrence and undercut the traditional status of the Israeli soldier."
+According to Grinberg, following the 1982 Israeli invasion of Lebanon, there was "growing criticism within Israel's civil as well as military society regarding the use of the IDF not for defensive purposes but for offensive and aggressive purposes, mainly aiming to maintain the occupation and expand the settlements in the OT."
+Shalev has argued that "internal dissent in Israel over policy in Lebanon and the government's seeming loss of its decisionmaking ability," as well as several high-profile security-related scandals during the 1980s (including the Bus 300 affair and the Izat Nafsu case), "undermined IDF deterrence and undercut the traditional status of the Israeli soldier."
 American researcher Sheila H. Katz has argued that "a new generation of nonviolent activists joined forces on an unprecented scale" across the Israeli-Palestinian border following the 1982 invasion, noting that "by 1986, the Likud Party was so incensed with the escalation of meetings between the PLO and Israelis that the Knesset passed a law outlawing contacts."

 According to Palestinian-American scholar Edward Said, research on the Nakba by the Israeli New Historians caused the emergence of "a perceptible continuity between Zionist theories and actions before as well after 1967," claiming that this revealed an expansionist state philosophy instead of a defensive philosophy.